RubioApps/RubioVPN/README.md

 $sudo nano /etc/systemd/system/protonvpn@.service
 ```

-9. Modify the path of the configuration file.
+10. Modify the path of the configuration file.
 Find the line starting by "ExecStart=/usr/sbin/openvpn" and find the path to the config.
 Customize it

 ```
 --config /etc/openvpn/ovpn/%i.conf
 ```

-10. That's all, folks!
-Now we can deploy the Web app RubioVPN

 ## Deploying RubioVPN